Policies and Accommodations

 • Decide how to accommodate missed course elements.

-• Set accommodation policies in their course outlines so students know if accommodations are possible, the type of accommodations, and under what general conditions accommodations may be applied.
+• Set accommodation policies in their course outlines so students know what types of accommodations, and under what general conditions accommodations may be applied.

 • Provide expectations: A ‘severe’ incapacitation indicates students are unable to attend class and engage in most academic studies during the period indicated.
 If they attend classes/labs, submit assignments/reports or write tests/exams during this period, they are at risk of being accused of ‘misrepresentation’; a Policy 71 academic offence.